 Effects of tiredness

-Fatigue can affect you mentally, physically, emotionally and spiritually.
+Tiredness can affect you mentally, physically, emotionally and spiritually.
 Everyday life can be hard work.
 You might not feel like cooking, cleaning, having a bath or shopping.

 Drugs that cause tiredness